Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: The model framework

-This proposition indicates that under the conditions specified in Proposition~\ref{prop: weakness of binary IV}, a binary instrument $Z$ can never satisfy the IV relevance condition, since it violates the necessary condition of Assumption~\ref{as: IV relevance} mentioned in Proposition~\ref{prop: necessary condition for IV relevance}.
-For illustration, we consider the simple case $L = \emptyset$.
-In Figure~\ref{fig: binary IV}, $\mathcal{A}=[0,1]$, and each curve represents the conditional density $p_{A\mid Z}(a \mid Z)$ for one value of the binary IV.
-These two curves necessarily intersect at least once within $\mathring{\mathcal{A}}=(0,1)$, and the IV relevance condition in Assumption~\ref{as: IV relevance} fails at such intersection points.
+This proposition shows that, under the conditions of Proposition~\ref{prop: weakness of binary IV}, a binary instrument \(Z\) can not satisfy the IV relevance condition.
+For illustration, consider the case \(L = \emptyset\).
+In Figure~\ref{fig: binary IV}(a), where \(\mathcal{A} = [0,1]\), the conditional densities \(p_{A\mid Z}(a \mid Z)\) corresponding to the two values of \(Z\) must intersect at least once within \(\mathring{\mathcal{A}} = (0,1)\), leading to a violation of Assumption~\ref{as: IV relevance}.
+In contrast, when \(Z\) takes three categories, as shown in Figure~\ref{fig: binary IV}(b), the intersection points need not coincide, making Assumption~\ref{as: IV relevance} more likely to hold.

-By contrast, in Figure~\ref{fig: multicategorical IV}, $Z$ takes three distinct categories.
-Since the intersection points of the corresponding conditional densities do not coincide, Assumption~\ref{as: IV relevance} is more likely to hold.
-In summary, an overly simple IV may fail to satisfy Assumption~\ref{as: IV relevance}.